One of the new buzzwords people use when talking about energy-efficient homes is air sealing.

 Alternatively, you can get thin LED lights with a bulb base that screws into your old can light.
 Push the can light up out of the way and install the LED fixture below it, caulked to the ceiling.

 If you have access to the attic, you can put a hood over the recessed light and caulk it to the attic floor.
-It’s best if you switch to LED or CFL bulbs, so you aren’t generating as much heat.
+It’s best to switch to LED or CFL bulbs so you aren’t generating as much heat.